 Claire Koenig joined the General Counsel’s office in May 2017, after serving as Assistant Director of Industry Agreements for KU Innovation & Collaboration (2015 – 2017) and in the Office of Legal Affairs of the KUMC Research Institute (2012 – 2015).
 Prior to her roles in the KU system, Claire developed public education resources regarding the Affordable Care Act and state insurance consumer protection laws for the Iowa Insurance Division.
 Claire holds a B.A. with highest distinction in Psychology from the University of Iowa (2008) and a J.D. cum laude from Loyola University Chicago (2011).

-Darin L. Beck, Associate General Counsel and Deputy Director, Kansas Law Enforcement Training Center
+Darin L. Beck, Associate General Counsel and Executive Director, Kansas Law Enforcement Training Center

-Darin Beck serves as the Deputy Director of the Kansas Law Enforcement Training Center (KLETC) and also as an Associate General Counsel for the University.
+Darin Beck serves as the Executive Director of the Kansas Law Enforcement Training Center (KLETC) and also as an Associate General Counsel for the University.
 His legal responsibilities focus on the unique statutory and regulatory mandates associated with the operation of the state's central law enforcement academy.
 Darin originally joined the KLETC staff in 1999 as the legal advisor to both KLETC and the Kansas Commission on Peace Officers' Standards and Training.
+Darin is only the fourth person to serve as Director of the Kansas Law Enforcement Training Center since it was created in the Legislature in 1968.
+Beck was appointed Executive Director in June of 2018 after having served in a variety of positions at KLETC over nearly 19 years.
 He holds bachelor's degrees in Marketing and Mathematics from Wichita State University, a Masters in Education from Newman University, and a Juris Doctorate from Baylor University.
 He is a graduate of the FBI's Central States Law Enforcement Executive Development Program and the Army's Command and General Staff College (ILE).
 Prior to joining the KLETC Staff, Darin was an Assistant City Attorney for the City of Wichita and a former math teacher.
 He presently serves in the U.S. Army Reserve - Judge Advocate General Corps and also as a pro tem judge for the Wichita Municipal Court.